sdiehl/stephendiehl.com/posts/haskell_web.md

 Digestive functors solve the very mundane but mechanical task of validating forms.
-The library provides a way to specify views and validation logic and handle the control flow of validation between the end-user and the several.
+The library provides a way to specify views and validation logic and handle the control flow of validation between the end-user and the server.
 There are several backends to render the form and handle request/response cycles depending on your choice of framework For arbitrary reasons we'll choose Happstack for this example.